sjpfenninger/modelling-energy-systems/advanced/stochastic-programming.md

 The decisions taken without consideration of uncertainty are more "bold" or "risky": we "know" with certainty (at least our problem is set up that way) what the price will be in all four hours.
 We therefore know that we will be making a profit in hours 2 and 4 when the price is low, and we will already "get in position" in hour 1 to ramp up to a higher demand in hour 2.

 The decisions taken in the stochastic formulation are more cautious at the start, with a smaller demand at $t=1$, in order to be able to react to either high or low prices later: if the price rises, it is best to limit consumption (to 6) while maximising it in the last time period with the lowest price.
-In contrast if the price falls later, consumption can ramp up through $t=2$ and $t=3$.
+In contrast, if the price falls later, consumption can ramp up through $t=2$ and $t=3$.
 The decision for $t=1$ accounts for both of these possibilities.
-Note also that the ramping limits influence all these decisions: we cannot go from from 0 to 3 and back to 3 to consume only in the more beneficial hours.
+Note also that the ramping limits influence all these decisions: we cannot go from 0 to 3 and back to 0 to consume only in the more beneficial hours.

 {numref}`fig:stochastic_with_no_uncert` shows an overview of the decisions taken in both the stochastic formulation and the formulation without uncertainty.